Château Louis XIV: Clock-making

 For the façade of the château, Emad Khashoggi commissioned clock-makers to create a genuine monumental bronze and enamel clock identical to the one on the façade of the Château de Versailles.

 Painting and decor

 Several ceilings in the reception halls and master suites depict themes dear to Louis XIV, and which appear at Versailles.
 The painted ceiling of the cupola in the main drawing room was influenced by a never-executed Allégoire de l’Aurore conceived by Charles Le Brun for the Château de Vaux-le-Vicomte.

 Bronze casting

-Works include the creation of 17th-century lamps and decorative hardware inspired by numerous archives from the History of France, notably from the 17th century under the reign of Louis XIV.
+Works include the creation of 17th-century style lamps and decorative hardware inspired by numerous archives from the History of France, notably from the 17th century under the reign of Louis XIV.

 Iron-working

-Works include numerous handmade curved banisters and balustrades reproduced from17th-century spirals and motifs.
+Works include numerous handmade curved banisters and balustrades reproduced from 17th-century spirals and motifs.
 These assemblages are always created using tenons, mortises or pegs, without the slightest trace of welding, according to the finest French tradition.